thaerkh/vim-workspace/README.md

 let g:workspace_sensible_settings = 1
 ```
 ## Omni Completion
-Context-aware omni completion has been bundled with Vim since version 7.2 (SyntaxComplete plugin), but its features are not enabled by default.
-This workspace plugin simply surfaces this functionality, with extra features.

-Vim's default omni completion shortcut `<C-x><C-o>` will work as expected, and this plugin will automatically remove that pesky function preview window after a selection has been made.
+Vim's omni completion is enabled by default, and any orphaned preview windows will automatically close after a selection has been made.

 ## Persistent Workspace
 #### Vim Session